 That’s quite a bit of money.
 So, start putting a few hundred dollars a month in your emergency fund.
 Don’t use these funds for anything except for emergencies.
 No dipping in to buy that new 4K TV you’ve had your eye on.
 Be disciplined and stash.

 Our $1,000 Emergency Fund Challenge

-We’ve stated that keeping an emergency fund that will cover at least six months’ worth of expenses is best practice.
-However, this can be a daunting prospect, especially if you’re someone who has never learned to save.
+We’ve stated that keeping an emergency fund that will cover at least six months’ worth of expenses is the best practice.
+However, this can be daunting, especially if you’ve never learned to save.

 We recommend an initial goal of $1,000 in your emergency fund.

 First of all, that’s an achievable amount.
 It’s not so overwhelming that it seems impossible to reach.

 Secondly, $1,000 is often enough to cover more minor emergencies.
 Even if it’s not, it’s usually enough to mitigate the damage to your financial situation.
 In other words, you’ll only have to charge or borrow a small portion rather than the whole amount.